AndreJackBia/AndreJackBia.github.io/index.md

 ## About me

-I'm a twenty-three years old master student interested in software engineering and cutting-edge technologies.
+I'm a twenty-four years old computer scientist interested in software engineering and cutting-edge technologies.
 I'm also interested in sci-fi movies and TV series, from which I take inspiration for the future.
-I strongly believe in technology as the engine of the world, so I make the main core of my life out of it.
+I strongly believe that technology makes the world a better place to live, so I make the main core of my life out of it.

 ## Education

 ##### Master of Science in Computer Science at University of Milano - Bicocca

+Thesis: Automated and Personalized Code Anomlies Detection

 Areas of interest:
 - Software Engineering